gazpachu/joanmira/pages/privacy/index.md

 ### Any questions?

-If you have any questions about this privacy policy or your personal data, please write to me by email to hello [at] joanmira [.] com.
+If you have any questions about this privacy policy or your personal data, please [contact me](/contaact).